ConsenSys/v12/README.md

 mkdir migrations
 mv *.sol contracts
 ```
-4. Copy `exchange.js` test for truffle to run
+4. Copy `exchange.js` test for truffle to run `truffle test`.
+An EVM gas exception is thrown on the `Trade` function of the Exchange.sol contract.